netbox-community/netbox-operator/README.md

 2. Wait for ready condition: `kubectl wait l2vpnclaim l2vpnclaim-sample --for=condition=Ready`
 3. List L2VPNClaim and L2VPN resources: `kubectl get l2vc,l2v`

-`identifier` and `identifierRangeStart`/`identifierRangeEnd` are mutually exclusive on `L2VPNClaim` — set exactly one form.
-When a range is used, the operator picks the next free VNI in NetBox from that range.
+`identifierRangeStart` and `identifierRangeEnd` are both required on `L2VPNClaim`; set them to the same value for an exact VNI, or a wider range to let the operator pick the next free VNI in NetBox from that range.

 Restoration (via `preserveInNetbox: true`) works the same way as for IP Addresses and Prefixes — the L2VPN is preserved in NetBox upon CR deletion and can be reclaimed when the L2VPNClaim is re-created.